 A conference committed to inclusive healthcare

-In the evening, the Centre Baclesse hosted an exceptional conference on the theme of "Disability & Cancer", bringing together over 60 professionals from the medical and medico-social sectors.
-Highlights included:
+In the evening, the Baclesse Center hosted an exceptional conference on the theme of "Disability & Cancer," bringing together more than 60 professionals from the medical and medico-social sectors.
+Among the highlights:

 - Pascal Jacob, founder of the Romain Jacob Charter, honored us with his presence and forcefully reminded us that healthcare is a fundamental right for all, and that healthcare structures must adapt, not the other way round.

-- Michael CANOVAS, Deputy General Manager of the Centre Baclesse said: "The Centre François Baclesse has an essential responsibility: that of being a player in inclusion for all patients, and in particular those with disabilities, who all too often suffer from social exclusion.
-This requires personalized care paths, adapted to the specific characteristics of each individual.
-These commitments fully reflect the values of the Unicancer Network - Humanity, Solidarity, Innovation and Excellence - which we uphold on a daily basis to offer every patient dignified care.
-This is the DNA of CLCCs".
+- Michael CANOVAS, Deputy Director General of the Baclesse Center, said: "The François Baclesse Center has an essential responsibility: to be a champion of inclusion for all patients, especially those with disabilities, who too often suffer from social exclusion.
+This involves personalized care pathways, tailored to each individual's specific characteristics.
+These commitments fully reflect the values of the Unicancer Network—Humanity, Solidarity, Innovation, and Excellence—which we uphold every day to offer each patient dignified care.
+This is the DNA of the CLCCs."

 - Karine Grandin, the Center's disability referent, presented the daily work involved in supporting each patient according to his or her needs, in a spirit of listening and co-construction.